terraform-ibm-modules/terraform-ibm-cos/examples/configure-bucket/README.md

-# Module cos_bucket
+# Example Cloud Object Storage

-This module is used to create a cloud object storage bucket
+This module is used to create a cloud object storage instance with multuple buckets attached to it.
+Cloud object storage bucket can be configured with activity tracker and monitoring instances.

 ## Example Usage
 ```